-- 10.1.3.1 Pursuant to the Planning Act, until the Town has received the prescribed fee and the other information and materials as identified through the pre-consultation meeting(s), and has deemed the application complete in accordance with the Act, the Town may refuse to accept or further consider the application and the appeal periods do not commence. - 10.1.3.2 For the purpose of deeming an application for Official Plan amendment, Zoning By-law amendment, draft plan of subdivision, draft plan of condominium or consent complete under the Planning Act, the following will be required: - (a) a completed application form; - (b) the prescribed current application fee(s); - (c) any information or materials prescribed by statute; - (d) at least one pre-consultation meeting to determine the required information and materials; and, - (e) the requisite other information and materials required to be provided with the initial submission as determined through the pre-consultation meeting(s). - 10.1.3.3 If the planning applications are for a proposal substantially different from what was considered and agreed to in the pre-consultation meeting, the Town can make the following determination: - (a) Return the application and accompanying material indicating why it is not considered to be a complete application and recommend that another pre-consultation meeting be held; or, - (b) Accept the application as complete.
+- 10.1.3.2 For the purpose of deeming an application for Official Plan amendment, Zoning By-law amendment, draft plan of subdivision, draft plan of condominium or consent complete under the Planning Act, the following will be required: - (a) A completed application form; - (b) The prescribed current application fee(s); - (c) Any information or materials prescribed by statute; - (d) At least one pre-consultation meeting to determine the required information and materials; and - (e) The requisite other information and materials required to be provided with the initial submission as determined through the pre-consultation meeting(s). - 10.1.3.3 If the planning applications are for a proposal substantially different from what was considered and agreed to in the pre-consultation meeting, the Town can make the following determination: - (a) Return the application and accompanying material indicating why it is not considered to be a complete application and recommend that another pre-consultation meeting be held; or - (b) Accept the application as complete.

-10.1.4 Environmental Impact Statements
+10.1.4 Environmental Impact Statements Study